 Birrieria las Nueve Esquinas

-We nearly cried when we visited this restaurant because we had been told by so many people that it had the best ‘birria’ in town but they had ran out!
+We nearly cried when we visited this restaurant.
+We had been told by so many people that it had the best ‘birria’ in town and they had ran out!
 Nevertheless they have a pretty extensive menu and the food we had was delicious.
 Let us know if you get to try their famous birria.

 Libertad or San Juan de Dios Market